Customer's Rides » Chrysler » Plymouth » 1937 Tudor

 The Bendix HB unit was designed to use 5/16 -16mm x 1.5 and 3/8 -18mm x 1.5 O-ring or “Bump Tube” style hose ends.
 The 3/8 -18mm port is the pressure supply inlet from the power steering pump, the 5/16 -16mm port is the pressure supply outlet which flows fluid to the power steering gear box or rack pressure supply inlet.
 There is also a 5/16-24 thread x 3/8 hose barb fitting which serves as the power chamber vent line.
 The power chamber vent line returns fluid to the power steering pump reservoir when the brake pedal is released after each application.

 Flare inserts.
 These can be used to convert a typical bump-tube style ports to be used with flare style fitting.
 Hydratech sells a set (part number HBS9106).
 Set includes one 5/16 Tube Seat and one 3/8 Tube seat.
+Flare Inserts can also be found at Autozone and air conditioning fitting suppliers.

 Another option is -6AN to bump- tube adaptor fittings.
 Sweet Performance Products, Inc. 714-223-9322 makes a Hydraulic brake booster fitting kit (Product Code: HYDD246).
 The kit includes, one -6 to M16-1.5 bump-tube fitting, one -6 to M18-1.5 bump-tube fitting and one -6 to 5/16-24 fitting.